 Often clients wanted a one-of-a-kind bauble and commissioned Schepps to incorporate their old jewelry into a fresh new design.
 Frequently this led to landmark decisions that helped distinguish Schepps as an extraordinary talent.
 For example, a well known client brought him a necklace of beautiful turbo shells from the Indian Ocean, to be fashioned into earrings.
 Schepps immediately envisioned them with cabochon turquoise and coral set on the points and mounted with gold wire.
 In delighting his client, Schepps created one of the most popular trends in twentieth century jewelry.

-His client list included President Franklin Delano Roosevelt, the Duchess of Windsor, and members of the Du Pont, Mellon and Rockefeller families.
+His client list also included President Franklin D. Roosevelt, the Duchess of Windsor, and members of the Du Pont, Mellon and Rockefeller families.
 By serving these most powerful and influential individuals, Schepps became known as “America’s Court Jeweler”.